 The gig was up.
 Nan was on her way to see the Grim Reaper.
 Or Saint Luke.
-Saint Luke was the one that acted as border security for Pearly Gates, right?
-No, probably not, Nan never paid much attention in church, the pastor’s voice just had a way of lulling her to sleep.
-Saint Luke, however, wouldn’t sound like a female schoolteacher with a permanent honey-dripping smile etched onto her face.
+Saint Luke was the one that acted as border security for the Pearly Gates, right?
+No, probably not.
+Nan never paid much attention in church, the pastor’s voice just had a way of lulling her to sleep.
+Saint Luke, however, wouldn’t sound like a female schoolteacher with a permanent honey-dripping smile etched on her face.

 Nan opened her eyes.

 The woman hovering above her couldn’t have been past her mid-thirties.
+Her dress had a black sleeved mantle that spanned from shoulder to sternum, splitting into a shin-length draping of fuzzy cyan material.
 Orange hair, freckles, green eyes.
 Classic ginger.
 Completely normal.
 Not a saint or a devil, but…

 “You have cat ears.”